pennybelle/pbfetch/README.md

 ## 📜 License

 **pbfetch** is open-source and licensed under the Apache 2.0 License.
-This means you are free to modify, distribute, and use the code as you see fitjust be sure to provide proper attribution where due.
+This means you are free to modify, distribute, and use the code as you see fit, just be sure to provide proper attribution where due.

 ## ⚠️ Disclaimer